 Social Security Benefits

 Your teen can work and still get their Social Security Benefits.
 Social Security has rules that are called “Work Incentives”.
 A Benefit Specialist can help you understand how working affects your teen’s benefits.
-Contact a Work Incentives Benefit Specialist in your area.
+Contact a Work Incentives Benefits Specialist in your area

 Now is the time to create a post-secondary education plan.